GBBO 2022: what is this weeks theme and how to watch

 The Great British Bake Off 2022: what is the theme for week two of Channel 4 show

-Channel 4’s The Great British Bake Off will see 11 bakers return to the tent with hopes of impressing the judges.
+Channel 4’s The Great British Bake Off will see 11 bakers return to the tent to face new challenges.

 The 13th series of The Great British Bake Off is back with 11 bakers all hoping to be crowned Star Baker.